0x6e66/raytracer/documentation.md

 ---
 ### (Fundamental) Camera (15 points)
 In this project the camera is represented by a base vector `camera_pos` (specified in the struct `Raytracer`) and a direction vector `direction`, which is calculated at runtime.
 In the function `calc_color_at_pixel` of the struct `Raytracer` the color is calculated by casting a ray from the position of the camera (`camera_pos`) in a certain direction (`direction`).
+The function `cast_ray` returns the color for the pixel.
 Blow you can see a snippet, which shows how the ray is casted.
 Note, that the snippet is simplified for better understanding.
 ```rust
 color = cast_ray(camera_pos, direction.normalize(), ...);
 ```

 ---
 ### (Fundamental) Objects: shape (15 points)
-The only objects in this project are spheres.
+The only real objects in this project are spheres.
 Spheres are defined as follows:
 ```rust
 pub struct Sphere {
     pub center: vec3,